Alex Cooke

 • The Impact of Climate Oscillations on Normalized Burn Ratio in the Spokane, Washington Area

-Mississippi State University and National Weather Service: Spokane, WA • July 2024
+Mississippi State University and Volunteer Project at National Weather Service: Spokane, WA • July 2024

 • Greensburg Tornado Radar Analysis